UdeS-GRO/S4H2020-Tetrabot/CAD/README.md

 # CAD's

-# DIRECTLY IN THIS FOLDER: CAD's of the first prototype.
+# DIRECTLY IN THIS FOLDER
+CAD's of the first prototype.

 To cut in wood: